openplantpathology/OpenPlantPathology/content/post/2018-01-06-first-post.md

 ---
 title: Are you a modeler or computational plant pathologist?
 Then let's connect and code together!
-subtitle: Community call for sharing knowledge ideas and promote open and transparent science
+subtitle: Community call to promote open and transparent science in plant epidemiology and population biology and ecology
 date: 2018-01-06
 ---